 The Green Earth Institute uses the CSA approach for selling the produce we grow at our farm.
 Members of the community purchase a "share" of the anticipated harvest and make payment in advance at an agreed price.
 In exchange, the farmers plant, cultivate, harvest, wash and distribute a bountiful selection of vegetables and herbs.
 In short, the farmers and members become partners in the production, distribution and consumption of locally grown food.

 We lease 49 acres of farm land at the McDonald Farm, owned by The Conservation Foundation, on the south side of Naperville, where we grow 40 different vegetable and herb crops, all USDA certified organic.
 The 2014 season is the twelfth year of our very popular CSA program.

-Planting starts in mid-February and continues into October.
+Planting started in mid-February and continues into October.
 Our Main Season CSA vegetable harvests run for 20 weeks, from June 17 to October 31.
 We also offered a limited number of Spring Shares for four weeks from May 20 to June 11 and Late Fall Shares for four weeks from November 4 to November 26.
-NOTE: SPRING CSA SHARES ARE SOLD OUT.

 How Much Each Week?